vigna/sux-rs/README.md

 - [indexed dictionaries], including an implementation of the [Elias–Fano representation of monotone sequences] and [lists of strings compressed by prefix omission].
-- New state-of-the-arc structures for [static functions] and [static filters], scaling to trillions of keys, and providing very fast queries.
+- New state-of-the-art structures for [static functions] and [static filters], scaling to trillions of keys, and providing very fast queries.

 The focus is on efficiency (in particular, there are unchecked versions of all